-Source Water Assessments evaluate the quality of the water used as a drinking water supply for local communities and examine the water's vulnerability to possible contamination from activities within the watershed.
-Source Water Assessments were completed in 2012 for the Putah South Canal and in 2016 for Lakes Frey and Madigan.
+A Drinking Water Source Assessment and Protection Program (DWSAPP) report evaluates the quality of the water used as a drinking water supply for local communities and examines the water's vulnerability to possible contamination from activities within the watershed.
+DWSAPPs were completed in 2012 for the Putah South Canal and in 2016 for Lakes Frey and Madigan.
 The North Bay Aqueduct's (Sacramento Delta) assessment was completed in 2016.

-The list at right summarizes the vulnerability of each water source and provides a contact if you would like copies of the complete assessments.
+The lists below summarize the vulnerability of each water source and provide a contact if you would like copies of the complete assessments.

 Putah South Canal

-- Most vulnerable activities include illegal activities and dumping, and herbicide applictions
+- Most vulnerable activities include illegal activities and dumping, and herbicide applications

 - Moderately vulnerable activities include roads and streets, storm drain discharge, and recreational areas